filecoin-project/filecoin-docs/content/en/storage-provider/infrastructure/reference-architectures/index.md

 ## Solo storage providing

-Please take a look at the presentation Benjamin Hoejsbo <!--TODO STEF who? where from? why should I trust him?
-Bob: existing text, probably to be removed--> gave where they examine solo storage provider setups.
+Please take a look at the presentation Benjamin Hoejsbo, from [PIKNIK](https://www.piknik.com) gave where they examine solo storage provider setups. <!-- TODO NOBLOCK STEF BOB I have pinged Ben to see if there's a more recent version -->

 {{< youtube "LKMjCgo-fkA" >}}